emanuele-f/PCAPdroid/paid_features.md

 Here are some contexts where it finds applicability:

 - The user browsers a known malicious website (e.g. phishing, scam)
-- The user installs a malicious app or addon (e.g. spyware) which connects to a known threat actor
+- The user installs a malicious app or addon (e.g. spyware) which connects to a malicious domain/IP
-- The device is exploited and a malware is installed (e.g. spyware, ransonware or C&C), which connects to a known threat actor
+- The device is exploited and a malware is installed (e.g. spyware, ransonware or C&C), which connects to a malicious domain/IP

-The blacklists used by PCAPdroid contain a list of domains and IP addresses with a bad reputation, being them scanners, brute-forcers or actors performing other malicious activities.
-These blacklists normally contain some static rules, which are based on the past infections data, and some dynamic rules, which are generated automatically via honeypots.
+The blacklists used by PCAPdroid contain a list of domains and IP addresses with a bad reputation.
+This includes scanners, brute-forcers and known sources of malware.
+The blacklists normally contain some static rules, which are based on the past infections data, and some dynamic rules, which are generated automatically, usually via honeypots.
 PCAPdroid updates the blacklists once a day to ensure that it can catch the newest threats.

 <p align="center">
 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/gh-pages/images/blacklists_status.jpg" width="250" />